BRAND NAMES: ADRIAMYCIN, ADRIBLASTIN®, ADRIBLASTINA®, ADRIBLASTINE®, ADRIM®, ADRIMEDAC®, BIORRUB®,

 Because doxorubicin attacks rapidly dividing cells it is also toxic to normal cells with high division rates: hair follicle cells, bone marrow cells, and intestinal cells.
 It is also toxic to muscle cells, particularly heart muscle cells.

 Doxorubicin is famous for "cumulative cardiotoxicity."
 This means that there is a maximum amount of doxorubicin a patient can take during its lifetime before its heart will be poisoned.
-The heart dilates, becomes incapable of effective pumping, and does not respond to therapy.
+In the case of cumulative cardio toxicity, the heart dilates, becomes incapable of effective pumping, and does not respond to therapy.
 This obviously is a side effect that must be avoided, which means that the total number of doxorubicin treatments is limited no matter what the cancer is doing.
 The total dose of doxorubicin widely held to be the "ceiling" is 240 mg/M2 (M2 = square meters of body surface area, a more accurate form of dosing than going by weight) but toxicity can be seen at small levels.
 Many oncologists will ultrasound the patient's heart to assess function prior to delivering a dose of doxorubicin.

 Bone marrow toxicities are common with most chemotherapy drugs as this is one of the areas where the body normally has many rapidly dividing cells.
 Red blood cells, which carry oxygen and remove carbon dioxide, are made here.
 The white blood cells that make up our immune systems are born here.
 The platelets that allow our blood to clot also arise here.
 Usually it is the white blood cells and platelets that are most vulnerable.
 Monitoring tests are needed because if a line of cells becomes suppressed, the oncologist may need to postpone a drug dose, modify a dose, or change to another treatment to make up for the missing blood cells.